pallas-athena/blog/about.md

 but that would benefit from the domain.
 Even if you are an entrepreneur like me.
 No, I'm not interested in discussing why.
-Sorry for sounding like a jerk about it, but I get a couple of requests per week to sell the domain and I've been saying "no" for 16 years.
+Sorry for sounding like a jerk about it, but I get a couple of requests per week to sell the domain and I've been saying "no" for 20 years.
 It's not likely that I'll say "yes" to you.

+And, really.
+Just don't ask.